hyperledger-archives/sawtooth-docs-archive/faq/sawtooth.md

     Identity Transaction Processor, documented at
     <https://sawtooth.hyperledger.org/docs/core/releases/latest/transaction_family_specifications/identity_transaction_family.html>

-## Does Sawtooth restore state when a peer restarts or when a peer is out-of-sync with the network?
+<h2 id="does-restore-state-peer">Does Sawtooth restore state when a peer
+restarts or when a peer is åout-of-sync with the network?</h2>

 Yes.

-## When content at an address is changed several times by the transactions in a block, what appears in the state (Merkle Tree)?
+<h2 id="when-content-changed-merkle"> When content at an address is changed
+several times by the transactions in a block, what appears in the state (Merkle Tree)?</h2>

 The only thing that hits state is the aggregate (final) set of address changes due to the transactions in the block.
 If multiple transactions